Secure your seat today and take heart at ZERO TO THREE's Virtual Annual Conference 2021. Registration closes this Friday, October 22.Register Now

 ZERO TO THREE, with the support of and in collaboration with the Bezos Family Foundation, went directly to parents of young children—largely Millennials and Generation X mothers and fathers—to learn more about the challenges they face, the help they seek and how satisfied they are with the parenting support and information they receive.

 Tuning In: Parents of Young Children Tell Us What They Think, Know and Need is the result of a large-scale research effort.
 The survey, conducted in October 2015, examines parenthood from the perspective of millennial and Generation X parents.

 We know so much more today about how and when brain architecture is built and how deeply it is influenced by early experiences.
-During the first 1,000 days of a baby’s life, 700 neural connections are formed in the brain every second.
+During the first 1,000 days of a baby’s life, more than a million neural connections are formed in the brain every second.
 This is the time of greatest opportunity and highest risk.

 We also know that the way adult caregivers—parents in particular— interact with children during the early years can actually shape their brain architecture for life, for better and for worse.
 Children who have experienced nurturing and positive connections have more secure, healthy relationships and are more likely to do well academically and socially into adulthood than children who experience insensitive or harsh caregiving.

 This information about early, rapid brain growth—and how it is influenced by the quality of caregiving young children receive—may or may not be reaching the people who need it most.
 If we care about babies and toddlers, we need to care about, listen to and meet the needs of their parents.
 Any effort to nurture and support young children, and to set them up for success in the long term, will be strengthened by helping their parents put this valuable brain science into action.